 Expenses that can be Paid via Retroactive Medicaid

 In addition to skilled nursing home care, retroactive Medicaid may also pay for a number of other expenses.
 Examples include hospice, hospitalization, out-patient hospital services, laboratory tests, x-rays, physician visits, home health care, prescription medications, non-medical transportation for doctor’s appointments, and durable medical equipment.
 There may be additional services / supports that may be paid retroactively, but even so, all states may not retroactively cover all of the benefits mentioned above.
 As mentioned previously, some states may also cover home and community based services via HCBS Medicaid waivers retroactively.

 How to Apply for Retroactive Medicaid

 Professional assistance is not required to apply for retroactive Medicaid, but can be very helpful in the application process.
 This is especially true because a planner can analyze the Medicaid candidate’s financial situation for the 90 days preceding application and make certain the applicant has not inadvertently disqualified themselves for Medicaid or for retroactive coverage.

 Medicaid planners are knowledgeable in the process (including providing supporting documentation), as well as know the rules surrounding a state’s Medicaid program.
-For instance, they will know if a state allows retroactive coverage, and if so, the rules specific to that state.
+They will know if a state allows retroactive coverage, and if so, the rules specific to that state.
 Find a professional Medicaid planner here.

 To find contact information for the agency that manages your state’s Medicaid program, click here.